Ivica Solomun

 Ivica Solomun (born 29 January 1968) is a retired Croatian football midfielder and manager.
-He is the most capped goalkeeper in the Croatian First Football League.
+He is the most capped goalkeeper in the Croatian First Football League with 304 appearances.

 He scored a goal for Varteks Varaždin from a penalty against HNK Vukovar '91 in February 2000.

+Managerial career

+Solomun worked as an assistant to Zlatko Dalić at Al Faisaly, took charge of newly-founded Varaždin in 2012 and was named manager of NK Međimurje in June 2022, but was replaced by Zoran Ivančić three months later.

+He also worked as a goalkeeper coach for Varaždin and the Croatia U-19 team.
+He also worked as manager of Slovenian side Zavrč on two occasions.

+Personal life

+Solomun is married to Dorotea and they hava a daughter and a son together.